LenkoIvanov/SimpleTBG/README.md

 # SimpleTBG
-Simple text based game I made as a way to train all the basic concepts of OOP, which we've learned during the first semester of uni.
+A simple text-based RPG-like game I made, in order to train the concepts I learned during first semester of university.
-First major project I have done.